vinfreecs/genga/Documentation.md

 This values can be useful in a stability analysis of planetary systems.

 # aeGrid #
-The aeGrid is a semi major axis versus eccentricity grid, which counts the time steps that particles spend in certain ranges in semi major axis and eccentricity The dimensions of the grid can be set in the 'para.dat' file with the aeGrid_amin, aeGrid_amax, aeGrid_emin and aeGrid_emax values, where the semi major axis 'a' is a positive value in astronomical units, and the eccentricity 'e' a value between zero and one.
+The aeGrid is a semi-major axis versus eccentricity grid, and/or a semi-major axis versus inclination grid, which counts the time steps that particles spend in certain ranges in semi major axis and eccentricity or inclination.
+The dimensions of the grid can be set in the 'param.dat' file with the aeGrid_amin, aeGrid_amax, aeGrid_emin, aeGrid_emax, aeGrid_imin and aeGrid_imax values, where the semi-major axis 'a' is a positive value in astronomical units, the eccentricity 'e' a value between zero and one and the inclination 'i' is an angle bwtween -180 and +180.
-The resolution of the grid can be set by the Na and Ne values.
+The resolution of the grid can be set by the Na, Ne and Ni values.
-In the multi simulation mode all sub simulations are contributing to the same files.
+In the multi simulation mode all sub-simulations are contributing to the same files.
-To use the aeGrid functionality, then in the 'define.h' file, the 'useGridae' value must be set to 1.

 # The Poincare surface of section #
 By setting the parameter ** poincareFlag 1 ** in the define.h file, GENGA prints the Poincare surface of section.
 It prints the coordinates of x and v when a particles crosses the positive x coordinate.